fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 **`Remarks`**

-Available in Firefox, Safari 9+, and Node.js 0.12+.
+Available in Firefox, Safari 9+, and Node.js 0.12+ before 22.

 ___